-As someone specialized in sexual health, I frequently receive questions regarding how often people experience wet dreams.
-Also referred to as nocturnal emissions, these events happen to both males and females and are a typical aspect of sexual growth.
-Wet dreams can happen at any stage in life, although they are primarily observed during teenage years and early adulthood.
+As a sexual health specialist, I often get asked about the frequency of wet dreams.
+Also known as nocturnal emissions, these occurrences occur in both men and women and are a normal part of sexual development.
+Wet dreams can occur at any age, but are most commonly seen during the teenage years and early adulthood.

 It is important to understand that wet dreams are not a sign of sexual dysfunction or a lack of self-control.
 They are simply a result of the body’s natural process of releasing excess semen or vaginal fluid.